 Teaching your feathered friend to perform bird tricks can be fun, but it is important that you don't expect too much from your parrot.
 For example, some individual birds, even those whose species is known for talking, simply won't mimic anything.

-Before you set out to teach your bird a song, it is best to know for sure whether or not your bird has the ability (and the will) to talk.
-If your bird is already saying a few words, then you're good to go -- if not, you should start with encouraging speech in your bird, and then move along to incorporating the musical aspect at a later date.
+Before you set out to teach your bird a song, you need to determine if your bird has the ability (and the will) to talk.
+If your bird is already saying a few words, then you're good to go—if not, you should start with encouraging speech in your bird, and then move along to incorporating the musical aspect at a later date.

 02 of 07

 Choose an Appropriate Training Area

 The location where you train your bird can influence the success or failure of your training sessions.
 Choosing an appropriate training area isn't as simple as it may sound, in fact, it can be rather challenging to get it just right.
 Keep in mind that your bird will be most agreeable in an area that is neither too foreign nor too familiar.

 Choose a room or part of the house that is away from the bird's cage and areas where it normally spends most of its time, but that is also free of major foot traffic.
 Make sure that the area is free of clutter and distractions, and that the room has secure doors and windows to eliminate the risk of a fly-away.
 And definitely avoid any room that has mirrors, as most parrot owners know, these birds can't resist their own reflections.

 03 of 07